SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 hours like this, hoping to change the world of COVID-19 therapeutics, and not put your name on it?

-It seems pretty trollish to me.
+It seems kind of trollish to me: if you hope to change the world for the better, you want your name on it so you can claim credit; if you're just stirring up trouble with disinformation, you want anonymity and plausible deniability.

 (Yes, this blog is hemi-semi-demi-anonymous.
 That's to repel annoyances.
 And, of course, because I'm not trying to make a dramatic splash that changes how everybody thinks.
 I